BarbaraPruz/chatto/README.md

 * Fork and clone this GIT repo.
 * Set up backend by running bundle install, rake db:migrate and rake db:seed
 * Heroku vs Localhost changes: for localhost,
-    - rename Procfile-save to Procfile (in root folder)
+    - copy Procfile-localhost to Procfile (in root folder)
     - in client/components/rooms/room.js, uncomment the WS_API_ROOT definition for localhost.

 * Set up frontend by going to client folder and running npm install